jess-small/budget-maker/README.md

 # Budget Maker
 The Budget Maker application is a simple user interface for creating budgets.
-The project runs on 3 virtual machines and uses Vagrant to provision them and to install any necessary dependencies.
+The application runs on 3 virtual machines and uses Vagrant to provision them and to install any necessary dependencies.

 ## Installation Instructions
 Vagrant and Virtual Box must be first installed to use this application.